 Phase III SBDM Only – Building Level Interview in Schools That Have Formally Adopted School-Based Decision Making

-If the vacancy to be filled is the position of Principal, the school council shall select the Principal from among those persons submitted by the Superintendent.
-The Superintendent shall provide additional applicants, upon request, when qualified applicants are available.
+If the vacancy to be filled is the position of Principal, the Superintendent shall fill the vacancy after consultation with the council.

 If the vacancy to be filled is the position of Assistant Principal, the Principal shall consider and interview candidates selected from a list of applicants submitted by the Superintendent.
 After appropriate consultation with the School Council, the Principal shall select the Assistant Principal.